Sunday, April 21, 2024

 Spinach Soufflé (easy version) ほうれん草のスフレ

 My wife is partial to spinach soufflé.
-I made it previously using the traditional way in which egg yolks and whites are separated and the whites whipped before being incorporated into the rest of the ingredients.
+Previously I made it the traditional way by separating the egg yolks and whites.
+Then making a béchamel sauce in which I put the egg yolks.
+The whites are whipped before being incorporated into the béchamel sauce too.
 Then we learned from Jacques Pepin that there are two simpler ways to make souffle.
 One is to just use a whole egg rather than separating it.
 The other was to make a corn soufflé without even making a béchamel by using fresh corn pure instead.
 Those two methods were much easier.
 Recently we tried a variation of another soufflé recipe from Pepin which he called (Maman’s cheese soufflé recipe).
 We saw the recipe presented on YouTube.
 Again we used whole eggs rather than separating the yolks and whites.
 Although we adopted the idea of using a whole egg in the souffle, we did not make Maman’s cheese souffle instead we tailored the recipe to make spinach souffle by adding spinach and onion.
 It did not rise as much as we expected but it was pretty good.
 We served it with roasted lamb with mushroom port wine sauce (picture #1).

 We cooked it in small but deep ramekins (picture #2).
 If we used shallower and wider opening vessels like one used by Pepin, it may have risen more but this was just fine and tasted really great.